m-lab/ndt-server/spec/ndt7-protocol.md

 - `Origin` is an _optional_ `string` that indicates whether the measurement has been performed by the client or by the server.
-This field SHOULD only be used when the entity that performed the measurement would otherwise be ambiguos;
+This field SHOULD only be used when the entity that performed the measurement would otherwise be ambiguous.

 - `Test` is an _optional_ `string` that indicates the name of the current test.
-This field SHOULD only be used when the current test should otherwise not be obvious;
+This field SHOULD only be used when the current test should otherwise not be obvious.

 - `TCPInfo` is an _optional_ `object` only included in the measurement when it is possible to access `TCP_INFO` stats.
 It contains:

     - `BusyTime` aka `tcpi_busy_time` (a `int64`), i.e. the number of
-       microseconds spent actively sending data because the write queue of the TCP socket is non-empty;
+       microseconds spent actively sending data because the write queue of the TCP socket is non-empty.

     - `BytesAcked` aka `tcpi_bytes_acked` (a `int64`), i.e. the number
       of bytes for which we received acknowledgment.
-Note that this field, and all other `TCPInfo` fields, contain the number of bytes measured at TCP/IP level (i.e. including the WebSocket and TLS overhead);
+Note that this field, and all other `TCPInfo` fields, contain the number of bytes measured at TCP/IP level (i.e. including the WebSocket and TLS overhead).

     - `BytesReceived` aka `tcpi_bytes_received` (a `int64`), i.e. the number
-      of bytes for which we sent acknowledgment;
+      of bytes for which we sent acknowledgment.

     - `BytesSent` aka `tcpi_bytes_sent` (a `int64`), i.e. the number of bytes
-      which have been transmitted _or_ retransmitted;
+      which have been transmitted _or_ retransmitted.

     - `BytesRetrans` aka `tcpi_bytes_retrans` (a `int64`), i.e. the number
-      of bytes which have been retransmitted;
+      of bytes which have been retransmitted.

-    - `ElapsedTime` (a `int64`), i.e. the time elapsed since the beginning of this test, measured in microseconds;
+    - `ElapsedTime` (a `int64`), i.e. the time elapsed since the beginning of this test, measured in microseconds.

     - `MinRTT` aka `tcpi_min_rtt` (a `int64`), i.e. the minimum RTT seen
-       by the kernel, measured in microseconds;
+       by the kernel, measured in microseconds.

     - `RTT` aka `tcpi_rtt` (a `int64`), i.e. the current smoothed RTT
-      value, measured in microseconds;
+      value, measured in microseconds.

-    - `RTTVar` aka `tcpi_rtt_var` (a `int64`), i.e. the variance or `RTT`;
+    - `RTTVar` aka `tcpi_rtt_var` (a `int64`), i.e. the variance or `RTT`.

     - `RWndLimited` aka `tcpi_rwnd_limited` (a `int64`), i.e. the amount
-      of microseconds spent stalled because there is not enough buffer at the receiver;
+      of microseconds spent stalled because there is not enough buffer at the receiver.

     - `SndBufLimited` aka `tcpi_sndbuf_limited` (a `int64`), i.e. the amount
       of microseconds spent stalled because there is not enough buffer at